Step 1

 1. Select the most motivated profiles

-2. Diversify profiles
+2. Diversifying profiles

-Start by choosing a project manager with strong shoulders as well as a team made up of mixed profiles .
-Each specialty will contribute its contribution, whether it is a technical, strategic, operational or commercial profile .
-Make sure they are available over the next 6 to 12 months , as this is the average duration for an ERP implementation or migration project.
+Start by choosing a project manager with solid shoulders and a team made up of mixed profiles.
+Each specialty will bring its own contribution to the project, whether it's a technical, strategic, operational or commercial profile. whether technical, strategic, operational or commercial.
+Make sure they are available over the next 6 to 12 monthsThis is the average duration of an ERP implementation or migration project.

-F) Edit specifications
+F) Editing specifications

 1. Contextualize the project